COVID-19: Masking policy, vaccinations, testing and general information. Learn more

-The specialists at The Breast Center of MetroHealth suggest the following screening recommendations to support breast health and the early detection of breast cancer.
+The breast health specialists at MetroHealth suggest the following screening recommendations to support breast health and early detection of breast cancer:

 MetroHealth follows the Screening Recommendations of most major Societies ACR/SBI/ASBrS/ACOG

 A screening mammogram is an x-ray examination performed on an asymptomatic woman, not suspected of having breast cancer, for the early detection of breast cancer.
 Mammograms can often detect breast cancer before it can be felt by you or your doctor.
 A screening mammogram can show even early signs of cancer.
 The goal is to find breast cancer early, before any symptoms have developed and the cancer has a better treatment outcome.
 Screening mammograms have a proven 30% reduction in mortality.

 For women who are experiencing symptoms such as a lump, nipple discharge or skin changes.
 Diagnostic mammograms are also performed after an abnormal screening mammogram to better evaluate a specific area of concern seen on your screening exam.
 A diagnostic exam often includes additional x-ray views of your breast or a focused ultrasound exam in the areas of concern.
 Sometimes an MRI may be necessary.